mail-in-a-box/mailinabox/README.md

 - Changing the default index page more easily

+## Installation guide

+Please, open the file "INSTALL.md" for the complete guide to install Debian Mail-in-a-Box by AiutoPcAmico

 ## Changelogs

 In this folder you can find 2 different changelog files: